-Maps will be standard NZ Topo50 type, 1:50,000 scale topographic maps.
-We suggest bringing 'Coverseal' type materials to waterproof them.
+Maps will be standard NZ Topo50 type, 1:50,000 scale topographic maps, printed on waterproof paper.

 The race will take teams through some remote areas and will involve racing through the night for the 24HR teams.
 Therefore the following gear list is not to be taken lightly.
 We expect all teams to have all the required gear for the entire race unless directed otherwise by race officials.
 It is not a definitive list, you may wish to take more gear- especially if the weather is more winter than spring!

 Individuals must carry the following gear at ALL times unless instructed by the race director: